vuejs/vue/.github/CONTRIBUTING.md

 $ npm run install:hooks
 ```

-This will run Flow and ESLint on changed files before each commit.
+This will run ESLint on changed files before each commit.

 ### Commonly used NPM scripts